SeldonIO/alibi-detect/doc/source/overview/config_files.md

 validate_config(cfg, resolved=True)
 ```

-Note that since `resolved=True`, `validate_config` is now expecting `x_ref` to be a Numpy ndarray instead of a string.
+Note that since `resolved=True`, {func}`~alibi_detect.utils.loading.validate_config` is now expecting `x_ref` to be a
-This second level of validation can be useful as it helps detect problems with loaded artefacts before attempting the
+Numpy ndarray instead of a string.
+This second level of validation can be useful as it helps detect problems with loaded
-sometimes time-consuming operation of instantiating the detector.
+artefacts before attempting the sometimes time-consuming operation of instantiating the detector.

 %### Detector specification schemas
 %